buidlone/docs/whitepaper/technical-solution.md

     This will determine if project funding continues during the next milestone period.

     During voting period, project will still receive funding for the previous milestone.
-* Termination window - a short window of time, when the money stream from the contract to the creator address can be terminated, and all of the leftover funds are instantly transferred to the creator's account.
-This is necessary to prevent the contract going over it's balance and being jailed, losing the buffer of funds that was reserved for streaming to Superfluid's 3P system(Patricians, Plebs, Pirates).
+* Termination window - a window of time, when the money stream from the contract to the creator address can be terminated, and all of the leftover funds instantly transferred to the creator's account.
+This is necessary to prevent the contract going over it's balance and being jailed, losing the buffer of funds that was reserved for streaming to Superfluid's 3P system (Patricians, Plebs, Pirates).